Topological insulators and K-theory: KQ-theory

-Time reversal symmetry is a fundamental symmetry of physical laws, which is the $\mathbb{Z}_2$ (as a notation $\mathbb{Z}_2 \cong \mathbb{Z}/2 \mathbb{Z}$) symmetry defined by the time reversal transformation $\tau: t \mapsto -t$ reversing the direction of time.
-The effect of the time reversal transformation on a momentum space is to change the sign of its coordinates basically because $\tau$ changes the sign of the imaginary unit $\tau: i \mapsto -i$. \begin{defn} Time reversal symmetry defines the time reversal transformation on the momentum space $X$,
+Time reversal symmetry is a fundamental symmetry of physical laws, which is the $\mathbb{Z}_2$ (as a notation $\mathbb{Z}_2 \cong \mathbb{Z}/2 \mathbb{Z}$) symmetry defined by the map $T: t \mapsto -t$ reversing the direction of time.
+The action of time reversal symmetry on a momentum space is basically to change the sign of its local coordinates because $T$ changes the sign of the imaginary unit $T: i \mapsto -i$. \begin{defn} Time reversal symmetry defines the time reversal transformation on the momentum space $X$,

 so that $(X, \tau)$ is an involutive space. \end{defn} The time reversal transformation may vary according to the choice of coordinate system on $X$.

 \begin{examp} The unit sphere $\mathbb{S}^d$ in Cartesian coordinates is